ANALYSIS-Why Biden pushes an assault weapons ban despite the political odds | Politics

 ANALYSIS-Why Biden pushes an assault weapons ban despite the political odds

 The White House hopes to build on already strong public support for stricter gun safety laws overall, and ultimately try to pressure Republicans in Congress into changing their thinking.
-Biden personally adds mentions of an assault weapons ban to his planned public remarks, a White House official said.
+Janice Iwama, assistant professor at American University's Department of Justice, Law and Criminology, said that even if Biden fails to win a national ban, bringing attention to the issue could prompt some state legislatures to act.

 Flags are lowered, sorrowful statements are issued, pleas to lawmakers are made, again.
 In the wake of two mass shootings in California this week, President Joe Biden has followed a heartfelt and familiar script of outrage and grief over gun violence in America, coupled with a renewed call for Congress to pass legislation banning assault-style weapons.